 The PTA was very active at the new Goleta Union School, helping to raise funds for important things like stage curtains and soup and sandwich lunches.
 The students were excited for all the new classes and activities like sewing, cooking, organized sports and performing on a big stage in an auditorium!

 While the Goleta Union School was built primarily to educate the children of Goleta, it also served as Goleta’s first library, a community dance hall, a theater, a refuge for flood victims, a USO facility during World War II and a public meeting place.
 After World War II, the population of Goleta boomed.
 This created the need for several more new schools to be built around town.
 Shown above is downtown Goleta in 1951.Goleta Union School served thousands of Goleta students over the years.
+The teacher in this class photo is Middleton Squier, who saw this page and identified all these students for us!

 The 1970’s brought a decline in enrollment and several Goleta schools were closed.
 In 1976, the Goleta Union School was closed due to the lack of students and the old building didn’t meet modern earthquake standards.
 This was the class of ’75, the last year schoolkids posed on these steps.